 No, U.S. citizens are only eligible for the Work and Holiday Visa for Australia one time.

 Can I take classes while on a Work and Holiday Visa in Australia?

 Yes, you can study for up to 4 months.

 Can I work for the same employer the entire time of my stay?

-This depends on how long you'll be in Australia.
-Under the Work and Holiday Visa, the maximum you can work for one employer is 6 months and many jobs are very short (e.g. one day or a few days).
+Under the Work and Holiday Visa, the maximum you can work for one employer is 6 months and some jobs are very short (e.g. one day or a few days).

 How much does housing cost in Australia?

 Sydney and Melbourne are generally the most expensive cities for accommodation.
 You'll probably pay around $200 AUD for a shared room per week if you are in short-term accommodation.
 If you want your own room, it'll cost more.